AcalaNetwork/waffle-tutorials/hello-world/README.md

 import { KeyringPair } from '@polkadot/keyring/types';
 ```

-Next, let's define the constanst that we will be using within the setup.
+Next, let's define the constants that we will be using within the setup.
 These are defined in a way,
 that they first check for environment variables and if they are missing, they default to hardcoded
 values.
 In our case the backup web socket URL for the network connection endpoint is hardcoded, but
 the seed is left blank as we will take care of the missing seed in the `setup()` function: